 This event is geared toward women who need support, guidance, and connections to make their construction career a success!
 Everyone is invited whether you are a youth, a newcomer, a woman of Indigenous descent, an employer, an apprentice, or journey person.

 Interested in furthering your education in the construction industry?

 MCSC prides itself on partnerships with industry & Indigenous communities throughout Manitoba

-The Manitoba Construction Sector Council, as the industry’s human resource council, acts as a federation of its current five industry associations.
+The Manitoba Construction Sector Council (MCSC), as the industry’s human resource council, acts as a federation of its current four industry associations.
 In developing the future potential of the organization a new robust network of partnerships in community will enhance its capacity to meet its vision of the future.

 As construction sector leaders, the MCSC has the overall responsibility and evolving scope to reflect the diverse interests of the industry, and strengthen the human resources within its network.
 This is accomplished by aligning itself and its products, services, and partnerships with the vision of the industry.

 We have had the benefit of partnering with MCSC since its inception as a founding member on a wide variety of projects which cover a broad spectrum of industry need and interest.
 Those include but are not limited to: serving as a lead liaison with, to and for the Indigenous communities and offering education, training and employment opportunities; developing curriculum in a variety of heavy civil related education streams; offering education and training to students interested in heavy construction careers in Thompson, and the development of heavy equipment operating training and certification to name but a few.

 As the above list, albeit incomplete, demonstrates, that the MCSC mandate which includes identifying gaps in education and training; filling those gaps by developing curriculum, content and standards; partnering in or facilitating delivery, demonstrates why MCSC is regarded as the 'go to' entity for educational and training partnerships for our industry.